-Recycle It Saturday is the City of Sydney’s newest recycling event where you can drop-off old household items like clothes, polystyrene, e-waste, paint, gas bottles, soft plastics and more.
+Drop-off old household items like clothes, polystyrene, e-waste, soft plastics and more.

-This event will be contactless To ensure the health and safety of our employees and communities, physical distancing measures will be in place and our team will be wearing masks and gloves.
-We’ll record your details for contact tracing.
+This event will be contactless To ensure the health and safety of our employees and communities, physical distancing measures will be in place and our team will wear masks and gloves.
 If you’re unwell, stay home.

-Stay in your vehicle Our team will show you where to drive and unpack your vehicle for you.
-By staying in your vehicle, you’re helping reduce the spread of germs, and we’ll help you get on your way faster.
+Stay in your vehicle Our team will unpack your vehicle for you.
+This will reduce the spread of germs and get you on your way faster.

 Separate your items Before you arrive, group items into different bags, buckets or boxes.
-Pack these in your boot, backseat or trailer so we can quickly and safely remove them.
+Pack these in your boot, backseat or trailer so we can safely remove them.

-People walking or riding can access a separate drop-off area.
+People walking or cycling can access a separate drop-off area.